Is a magnum equal to two bottles of wine?

 750 ml Standard: Common bottle size for most distributed wine.
 1.5 L Magnum: Equivalent to two standard 750 ml bottles.
 3.0 L Double Magnum: Equivalent to two Magnums or four standard 750 ml bottles.

 He says that, in magnum format, “wines age more slowly over time due to the lower level of oxygen-to-wine-ratio in the bottle, as compared to standard 750ml bottles”.
 He adds that magnums can essentially work as house wine, “a drink and don’t think too much option for wine consumption over a few days”.

 How many bottles are in a magnum of red wine?

 |6.0L||Imperial||Eight standard bottles or two Double Magnums|

 The simple answer is supply and demand.
 There are fewer magnums made, so the smaller inventory means they can charge more than just the equivalent of two bottles.
 To be fair, the supply costs for off-size bottles are typically higher too.

 In general though, a “magnum” is the equivalent of two regular bottles of wine; a “double magnum” or “Jeroboam” is four; a “Methuselah” is eight; a “Salmanazar,” 12; a “Balthazar,” 16; and a “Nebuchadnezzar,” 20.

-How many 750ml bottles are in a magnum?
+How many bottles is a Methuselah?